-The ancient Greeks were known for their love of getting together in a relaxed environment, breaking bread and arguing about philosophy, politics, the meaning of life and everything in between.
+The ancient Greeks were known for their love of getting together in a relaxed environment, breaking bread and arguing about philosophy, politics and the meaning of life.
 Inspired by these ancient symposia, Visitor Voices invites you to explore some of life's age-old questions from a modern perspective, in a casual group environment.

 What is a Socratic discussion?

 The Socratic method of discussion places emphasis on shared dialogue between teacher and students, or in this case, Museum and visitor.
 Each session staff will present thought-provoking, open-ended questions for participants to discuss and ask questions of their own in return.
 There is no prior knowledge required, and the session is designed to be open, casual and inquisitive.
 There are no wrong answers — only opportunities to learn.

 While Visitor Voices does not shy away from difficult conversations, respect is a must.
 Participants should bring a spirit of thoughtfulness and friendly inquiry to their interactions.

 Explore Themes & Sessions

 Despite humanity's efforts to prevent or minimise conflict, it has never successfully been brought to a close.
 From Athens breaking the 30-year peace during the Peloponnesian War, to the failure of the League of Nations to prevent World War II, our impatience for conflict has made itself manifest.
 Humanity has also shown great inventiveness in finding causes for war – from religion and economic power, to ideology, and the kidnapping of Helen to name but a few.
 This is just one way to approach the question that will be at the core of this symposium, where we will draw on the knowledge of the ancients as well as our own perspectives to ask, is conflict a natural state for humans?

 Special Feature: This symposium discussion will be conducted by employing the use of inner and outer Socratic circles, a common and insightful technique used in modern Socratic discussions.